sylvainschmitt/fefaccion_2025/README.md

   - Resulting pages in `docs/`
   - Document structure definition in `_quarto.yml`
 - Documents (protocols, maps, field sheets) in `documents/`
+- The workshop presentation as a Quarto in `workshop/`
+- Data in `data/` with:
+  - All raw data in `raw/`
+  - All derived data in `derived/`
 - R environment definition with [renv](https://rstudio.github.io/renv/articles/renv.html) in `renv/` and `renv/lock`